its-Jassie/EVOO-LP5-LP4-Hackintosh/README.md

  Copy the contents of Tongfang_USB(BOOT and OC) to the EFI folder in the BOOT usb drive that we made in step 2 and now you should be ready to install.

+ > Note: if there are already BOOT and OC folders within EFI in the BOOT usb drive then delete them before copying!

  # Step 4: Install MacOS

  Press F12 while booting to enter the MacOS installer we just made.
 Choose MacOS base isntall system and wait a few minutes for the progress bar to appear then load.
 If it does not load then see troubleshooting section(WIP).